 To host a successful kickoff meeting, plan to share the documentation you have put together with project stakeholders.
 Then, host a brainstorming or Q&A session to align on any additional variables, like budget, resources, or final deliverables.

 Your project timeline is the order and duration of events during your project lifecycle.
-Knowing your project timeline helps your team keep track of project success and deliver the right assets on time.
+Knowing your project timeline helps your team track project success and deliver the right assets on time.

-Once your project is officially underway, task management refers to how well you manage your time and your team’s time.
-The best project managers have visibility into what their team is working on, so they can help their team effectively prioritize and execute work.
+Once your project is officially underway, task management refers to how well you manage your and your team’s time.
+The best project managers have visibility into what their team is working on in real-time, so they can help their team effectively prioritize and execute work.

 But you don’t have to magically know everything that’s happening in your project—instead, use task management software.
 Task management software is more than a to-do list—it’s a way to get a holistic view of all of the work happening in your project.
 With effective task management, you can empower your team to work more productively, efficiently, and effectively.